tomy2105/KnowledgeNotes/cpp/cpp11.md

 ```

 ### Explicitly defaulted and deleted special member functions

-Explicit defaulting and deleting of these member functions, for example, this type is non-copyable:
+Explicit defaulting and deleting of special member functions, for example, this type is non-copyable:

 ```cpp
 struct NonCopyable